 |Edge of retention||9/10||9/10|

 |Ease of sharpening||2/10||4/10|

 From this table, it is fair to deduce that CPM 20CV is equivalent to Elmax in e retention, toughness, and slightly better corrosion resistance, whereas Elmax provides better ease of sharpening.

 Favorites using CPM 20CV Stainless Steel

 My second favorite is the Benchmade Mini Griptillian Axis Lock knife.
-I’ve reviewed Griptillians before, but this is a member of the 550 series (555-1 actually) and it has all the features of any Griptillian (with the Sheepsfoot blade) and because it uses the AXIS lock system, it’s easy to open for both lefties and righties!
+I’ve reviewed Griptillians before, but this is a member of the 550 series (555-1 actually), and it has all the features of any Griptillian (with the Sheepsfoot blade).
+Because it uses the AXIS lock system, it’s easy to open for both lefties and righties!

 The key to a great knife is, obviously, the steel.
 We enjoy a vast array of knife steels today.
 From yesterday’s carbon steels have come today’s stainless and “super” stainless steels.
 The average knife customer isn’t concerned as much with the type of steel as they are with the look, the usefulness, and, more importantly, the price.